MathieuFerrandeau/Project5/README.md

 </ul>

 <ul><strong>init.py</strong><br>
-	<li>The method allows you to initialize the database with the methods of classes Sql and Colledata (from its creation to repmlissage).</li>
+	<li>The method allows you to initialize the database with the methods of classes Sql and CollectData (from creation to filling).</li>
 </ul>

 <ul><strong>program.py:</strong><br>